MahejabeenNidhi/RNASeqanalysis/README.md

 ## RNASeqanalysis

-## Task
+Create visualization to identify the genes that have been upregulated or downregulated.

-Create visualization, such as heatmap, to identify the genes that have been upregulated or downregulated.
+Gene Set Enrichment Analysis

 ## Dependency